 Cleveland has become hip, helped by the attraction of service industries instead of auto and steel factories and, of course, the Rock and Roll Hall of Fame.
-When you’re asked to name things to do in Cleveland, this is probably the first–maybe only–thing to come to mind.
+When you’re asked to name what to do in Cleveland, this is probably the first–maybe only–thing to come to mind.
 This one nugget of attraction has become synonymous with the city and this isn’t a bad thing.
-A visit really is one of the most fun things to do in Cleveland.
+It is a place for couples to share their personal history with one another and a celebrate a passion for music.
+A visit really is one of the most fun places to go in Cleveland for couples or families.

 The “Rock Hall” is an interactive museum for music fans of all ages, from lovers of Elvis to Madonna to Beyonce.
 On a recent visit, I happened to arrive there the day after Aretha Franklin died and the place was literally alive with the Queen’s hits, played from speakers around the massive courtyard and in a continuous film compilation on one of the Hall of Fame’s many theaters and studios.

-Snuggled along Lake Erie in a downtown that has become remarkably walkable, the businesses that have built up around the popular museum include high rise hotels with rooftop decks that welcome cuddling couples, like Hilton Cleveland’s Bar 32 and FirstEnergy Stadium which hosts the Cleveland Browns, a team that packs the stadium even in a losing season.
+Snuggled along Lake Erie in a downtown that has become remarkably walkable.
+Simply strolling the downtown can be part of a romantic evening in this midwestern city.
+The businesses that have built up in this district of sparkling, new buildings include high rise hotels with rooftop decks that welcome cuddling couples, like Hilton Cleveland’s Bar 32 and FirstEnergy Stadium which hosts the Cleveland Browns, a team that packs the stadium even in a losing season.
 (The fans call themselves the “dawg pound” and they are tirelessly supportive.)

 Although a sporting event may not sound like the most romantic pursuit, you can’t talk about Cleveland activities without professional sports.
 Progressive Field hosting the winning Cleveland Indians and Quicken Loans Arena that hosts the Cavaliers.
 Losing homegrown LeBron James was a hit to this city that loves their sports but the locals get it.
 LeBron helped build a winning team and, like all Clevelanders, he needs to follow a dream.

-The Cleveland food scene – this is Michael Symon’s town
+The Cleveland food scene – this is Chef Michael Symon’s town

-More than two decades after it opened, Lola is still considered one of the best restaurants in Cleveland.
-And Mabel’s BBQ, boasting “Cleveland-style BBQ,” is also known for producing some of the best Cleveland food.
-These are two great downtown Cleveland restaurants but Symons’ restaurant empire extends to the suburbs and close by urban neighborhoods.
+His restaurant Lola was once considered one of the best restaurants in Cleveland.
+Although it closed due to the Covid pandemic, his restaurant Mabel’s BBQ, boasting “Cleveland-style BBQ,” is also known for producing some of the best Cleveland food.
+And Symons’ restaurant empire extends to the suburbs and close by urban neighborhoods.
 These days, if you ask a local food lover what to do in Cleveland, the first thing they will tell you is eat at a Michael Symon restaurant.

 Discover more of the best restaurants in Cleveland, Ohio

 Symon isn’t Cleveland’s only prolific restaurateur.
 Zach Bruell’s stable of restaurants feature many styles and cuisines.
-For a date night, his French bistro L’Albatros at Case Western Reserve University is a strong choice.
+For a date night, his French bistro L’Albatros at Case Western Reserve University is a strong choice for a romantic dinner in Cleveland.
 And Alley Cat is the place to go for waterfront seafood in Cleveland.